Rearrangement groups of fractals: Limit Spaces and Rearrangements

 It is not hard to work out the gluing relation on $\Omega$.
 In particular: \begin{enumerate} \item Let $v$ denote the left vertex of the base graph~$G_0$.
 Then any edge of the form $\mathsf{L0}^n$, $\mathsf{L2}^n$, $\mathsf{B0}^n$, or $\mathsf{T2}^n$ in $G_n$ is incident on~$v$.
 It follows that the four points $\mathsf{L}\overline{\mathsf{0}}$, $\mathsf{L}\overline{\mathsf{2}}$, $\mathsf{B}\overline{\mathsf{0}}$, and $\mathsf{T}\overline{\mathsf{2}}$ in $\Omega$ are all equivalent under the gluing relation, where overline denotes repetition. \item Similarly, the points $\mathsf{R}\overline{\mathsf{0}}$, $\mathsf{R}\overline{\mathsf{2}}$, $\mathsf{T}\overline{\mathsf{0}}$, and $\mathsf{B}\overline{\mathsf{2}}$ in $\Omega$ are all equivalent, corresponding to the right vertex of~$G_0$. \item More generally, if $\edge_0\cdots\edge_n\textsf{v}$ is any vertex of~$G_{n+1}$, where $\textsf{v}$ denotes the interior vertex of~$R$, then

 \end{enumerate} All of the nontrivial equivalences under~$\sim$ are of one of the three forms listed above.
 In particular, every point of $\Omega$ that does not end in an infinite sequence of $\mathsf{0}$'s or $\mathsf{2}$'s is a one-point equivalence class.
-It is not hard to show that the quotient $X = \Omega/{\sim}$ is indeed homeomorphic to the basilica Julia set. \end{example}
+The quotient $X = \Omega/{\sim}$ is homeomorphic to the basilica Julia set shown in Figure~\subref*{subfig:Basilica}.
+This can be proven using the standard description of the basilica as a quotient of the circle via the Thurston invariant lamination (see~\cite{Th}). \end{example}

 It is true in general that the nontrivial equivalence classes under the gluing relation correspond to vertices.
 First, observe that the vertex sets for the graphs in the full expansion sequence $\{G_n\}$ form a nested chain